 Case in point.
-Like many organization’s, Foundant has set its sights on integrating back into the office.
-While this is exciting news for some, understandably others are still weary.
-To work with the varying stances of Foundant’s employees, a cautious stage of re-entry has been introduced.
-During meetings both with individual teams and the entire company, policy updates have been shared and offers for those who wish to return to the office have been cast.
-The most effective part of this has been the communication of an employees' right to choose and impact future changes.
-Foundant’s workers know that crossing the “finish line” of this pandemic means doing it together.
+Like many organization’s, Foundant set its sights on integrating back into the office.
+While this was exciting news for some, understandably others were still weary.
+To work with the varying stances of Foundant’s employees, a cautious stage of re-entry was introduced.
+During meetings both with individual teams and the entire company, policy updates were shared and offers for those who wish to return to the office were cast.
+The most effective part of this was the communication of an employees' right to choose and impact future changes.
+Foundant’s workers knew that crossing the “finish line” of this pandemic meant doing it together.

 I bring this example up because, even if you work with a very small staff and think you know exactly what they are thinking, it is critical that they know you have their best interests at heart.
 Taking time to speak with the people affected will give them a sense of belonging and investment in your plan, as well as give you a clear picture of their concerns and motivations.

 Once you know exactly what you’re trying to accomplish and understand how the people you work with will be part of this change, it’s time to plan.